a-castellano/Music-Manager-Docs/README.md

 The aim of this project is to help me in order to manage my music collection.

-Also, I want to split this project in different microsrvices in order to improve my knowledge about them and Kubernetes architecture.
+Also, I want to split this project in different microsrvices in order to improve my knowledge about them and microsrvices architecture.

 ## Service Intercomunication